nelson10/ShuffledRollingShutterCodedAperture/README.md

 *N. Diaz, F. Guzman and E. Vera, "Optimal Compressive Temporal Imaging using a Shuffled Rolling Shutter," in Optics Express.

-This repository aims to adaptive design the coded apertures from compressive spectral images acquired with a multisensor camera.
-The classification is performed using the captured compressive projections.
+This repository aims to design the coded apertures for rolling shutter video.
+The reconstruction is performed using the captured compressive projection.

 ## Usage